 - Scrape the sides of the bowl and begin to add the egg mixture in 3 separate batches; beat on medium speed for 20 seconds after each addition.

-- Divide the batter in two, spreading it evenly with a small offset palette knife.
+- Divide the batter in two, spreading it into the prepared pans evenly with a small offset palette knife.
 If you have a kitchen scale, weigh to ensure 2 even layers.